 Family composition data indicating the proportion of men with children and the average number of children in such cases also has great significance because the system provides benefits for orphaned children and their widowed mothers.
 The future birth rate has an important role in this connection since it determines not only the total number of children, but how they are divided up into families.
-The early claims experience, although valuable as a guide, does not yet furnish clear bases for the future because of the lag in getting under way and the effect of wartime conditions.
+The actual claims experience is valuable as a guide.

 There must also be considered the various factors affecting termination of married status, chiefly divorce and mortality.
 The distribution of ages of husbands and wives also affects the cost illustrations.
-Various studies have indicated that at almost all ages women have lower mortality rates than men, and that the mortality rates of married persons are 10 to 20 percent lower than those for all persons combined.
+Various studies have indicated that at almost all ages women have lower mortality rates than men, and that the mortality rates of married persons are lower than those for all persons combined.
 In the present cost illustrations, differential mortality by marital status has been considered in determining costs for the various types of survivors benefits.

-Old-age-insurance beneficiaries are composed of a number of different categories.
+Old-age insurance beneficiaries are composed of a number of different categories.
 Table 10 shows the various illustrative trends in the number of beneficiaries, distinguishing between male and female primary beneficiaries, wives of primary beneficiaries, children of primary beneficiaries, aged widows of deceased insured individuals, and dependent parents of deceased insured workers who left no widow or child under 18.

-Table 10-Estimated old-age insurance recipients of monthly benefits 1 in selected years, 1960-2000
+Table 10.-Estimated old-age insurance recipients of monthly benefits in selected years, 1960-2000